zsarge/zsarge.github.io/README.md

   - add cool formatting to links
   - add "live demos" section
   - remove unused files
+  - feature where you click on my profile pic and it is randomly filtered

 # Goals for this website: